phpgram-framework/phpgram/docs/1 routes.md

 The order for middleware is: 1st group, 2nd route

-and for strategies: 1st route, only if there is not route strategy -> group
+and for strategies: 1st route, only if there is no route strategy -> group